 Furthermore, you should also be aware of other options such as taking a loan on your life insurance policy or selling it for a cash sum that would likely be far greater than the cash surrender value.

-The cash surrender value represents the total payout that an insurance company will pay you as a policyholder if you decide to cash in your life insurance policy.
-Cash surrender value applies to whole life, universal life, or variable universal life policies.
-Cash surrender value is not applicable with term policies, which only provide death benefit coverage.
+Cash surrender value refers to the total money that an insurance company will pay a policyholder to surrender their life insurance policy.
+When a life insurance policy is surrendered, coverage ends and the policyholder receives a lump-sum payment, minus fees charged by the insurer.
+Not all life insurance policies have cash surrender value — only whole life, universal life, and variable universal life policies can be surrendered for a cash payment.
+Cash surrender value is not applicable with term policies because these policies do not accumulate cash value over time.
 However, some term policies can be converted into other types of policies that are eligible for cash surrender value.

 When you surrender your policy for cash, it is the money in the cash value account that you receive.
-The longer you have a policy, the higher its cash value, because the account earns interest and grows.
+The longer you have a policy, the higher its cash value.
 That means if you have a policy for 20 to 30 years, it will be worth considerably more than a policy you’ve had for five years.

 How Much You Can Expect from Cash Surrender Value